adlnet/xAPI-Spec/xAPI.md

 One interesting use of sub-statements is in creating statements of intention.
 For example, using sub-statements we can create statements of the form "<I> <planned> (<I> <did> <this>)" to indicate that we've planned to take some action.
-The concrete example that follows logically states that "I planned to read 'Some Awesome Book'".
+The concrete example that follows logically states that "I planned to visit 'Some Awesome Website'".

+Note that whilst the verb display MAY take the future tense, the verb id SHOULD remain past tense.
+Later, when 'I' actually visit 'Some Awesome Website', reporting tools can therefore match the verb ids.

 ```
 {